-The energy of an isolated system is constant. (cannot be destroyed nor be created - but how this world then evolved '
+The energy of an isolated system is constant. (cannot be destroyed nor be created - but how this world then evolved ?

-The Origin of Life - Big bang (BB): all material concentrated in one dot, then it exploded ... a very crowded spot!
-Then it cooled down by long in other words: BB says: nothing exploded and here we are.
-We all came from a dot and the dot came from nothing.
+The Origin of Life - Big bang (BB): all material concentrated in one dot, then it exploded ... a very crowded spot !
+Then it cooled down by long rain, ...

+in other words: BB says: nothing exploded and here we are.
+We all came from a dot and the dot (energy in this dot) came from nothing.